ndronos/c-nomorph/Adamson-2011/README.md

 it's fast, messy, dangerous, and perfectly willing to kick your ass, but it's also an ideal antidote to the pretensions and vanities that plague so many new programming languages.
+In an era of virtual machine and managed environments, C original Punk Rock Language.

 (Adamson, 2011)
 ```